harvester/docs/docs/install/usb-install.md

 # sudo dd if=<path_to_iso> of=<path_to_usb_device> bs=64k
 ```

-When using a USB to mount the Harvester ISO disk, you may be directed to Grub2.
-In this case, it helps to know what to set the root partition to and know the location the `grub.cfg`.
+Sometimes using a USB to mount the Harvester ISO disk directs you to Grub2.
+In this case, it helps to know what to set the root partition to and the location of `grub.cfg`.

 You can see the current root partition in the `grub.cfg`.
 To view the `grub.cfg` from the ISO, run the command `chainloader /boot/grub2/x86_64-efi/grub.efi`.